david coombe history

 Interactive maps are implemented using OpenStreetMap's uMap.

-(See more on Accessing Project Content below.)
-Accessing Project Content
+(There's more on Accessing Project Content below.)

 In writing about the artist Samuel Thomas Gill, the challenge all have faced is an abundance of undated artworks and a lack of other primary historical sources.
-The most significant books on Gill (also see References) are those by:
+There are no known Gill diaries (Horrocks expedition aside), letters, account books, or colonial sketchbooks.

 The Australian Dictionary of Biography, Volume 1 (1966) predated these with an article focussing on Gill's known works.
 E. J. R. Morgan, 'Gill, Samuel Thomas (1818-1880)', Australian Dictionary of Biography, National Centre of Biography, Australian National University, <https://adb.anu.edu.au/biography/gill-samuel-thomas-2096/text2639>, published first in hardcopy 1966.

 Bowden (1971) was narrative in style, blending Gill's works with social history.
-His book listed known works – including wash drawings – especially those in public collections.
+His book listed known works in collections – including wash drawings – especially those in public collections.
 Unpublished Gill family material was the basis for information on the family.
 Bowden dated The Seasons and the Months to 1847.

-Appleyard et al (1986) focussed on the South Australian years (1839 - 1852), supported an exhibition, and included a catalogue raisonnée and a biographical outline (5 pages plus another 5 of endnotes).
+Appleyard et al (1986) focussed on the South Australian years (1839 - 1852), supported an exhibition, and included an illustrated catalogue and a biographical outline (5 pages plus another 5 of endnotes).
 The book generally excluded the wash drawings.
 Appleyard and Radford redated The Seasons and the Months to 1840-1842 which helped fill a chronology but was in error.
-(Read more: S.T.
-Gill and Art History's Wrong Turn.)

 Grishin (2015) gave an appreciation of the artist and his art over his full lifetime.
 His book accompanied a comprehensive exhibition curated by the author.
 The chapters (in chronological order) are vignette in style.
 He understandably relied on Appleyard et al. for the South Australian years and so likewise placed The Seasons and the Months in 1840-1842.

 This project is partly biographical, but it is not a biography.
-Its scope is confined to Gill's South Australian years (plus his early Victorian diggings work).
-The main content of this project is the Select Catalogue of Works.
-The catalogue can be thought of as being in chapters, each with historical context contributing to a narrative.
-Other chapters are narrative in style, whilst linking into the catalogue.
+Its scope is Gill's South Australian years (plus his early Victorian diggings work).
 In recovering the actual dating for The Seasons and the Months this project has a firmer basis for Gill's early biography.
-In this project the catalogue is the main foundation for the narrative.
-One purpose of this project is to add "why" to "what" and give the historical context for Gill's works and career.
-(See S.T.
-Gill – A Narrative.)

 The time seemed right for a digital approach to discovery and presentation, to capitalise on the cataloguing and online availablility of the major holders of works (state and national libraries and galleries), to scour the digitised newspapers in Trove, and to incoporate interactive historical mapping.